-DNRO McMillan was concerned that the program might have major problems if the larger optics and the improved film did not become available on schedule.
-As a hedge, he sponsored alternative optical materials developments.
-One was a material called construction - a proprietary low-coefficientof-expansion, glass-like material made by construction; another was proprietary formulation called construction - a low-coefficient-of-expansion glass.
-Even Invar metal was studied as possible mirror material but it was found that const had sufficient microcreep to make it unstable for large, high-precision optics.
-In addition, Kodak was authorized to work on various tive technological endeavors, the final GAMBIT-3 mirrors were made to the baseline design: fused silica design fused silica bottom and surface plates.
-Early mirrors were "tuned," using vacuum deposition of silica in selective areas.
+DNRO McMillan was concerned that the program might have major problems if the larger optics and the improved film did not become available like material made by ; another was an ; a third was an of-expansion, glass-like material made by ; another was proprietary formulation called a low-coefficient-of-expansion glass.
+Even Invar metal was studied as possible mirror material but it was found that had sufficient microcreep to make it unstable for large, high-precision optics.
+In addition, Kodak was authorized to work on various Despite these alternative technological endeavors, the final GAMBIT-3 mirrors were made to the baseline design: fused silica silica bottom and surface plates.
+Early mirrors were 'tuned,' using vacuum deposition of silica in selective areas.
 In later production, the necessary quality was obtained by conventional polishing.
 This final choice was not formalized, however, until late in 1965.
 New technologies did contribute to the improvement of large optics manufacturing with laser-interferometric testing, which ultimately became machine-readable and, with mini-computer support, provided quick turnaround from testing to polishing.
 Using these procedures, GAMBIT-3 optics consistently met or bettered the error-design goal (less than $\lambda/50$ peak-to-peak).